mli/new-docs/develop/tutorials/index.rst

         :width: 200 px
         :align: left

-        If you would like to learn deep learning algorithms, please refer to "dive into deep learning" book.
-It explain every algorithm from the beggining, and implements them from scratch with MXNet.
+        To learn deep learning from scratch, you can refer to the **interactive** dive into deep learning book.

 In this unit, we will go thourgh how to use MXNet to implement various deep learning algorithms.